By: Shaina Oliver, Colorado Field Organizer, Moms Clean Air Force

-Because of systemic environmental violence and racism built into our treaties, laws, policies, and regulations, Black, Brown, Indigenous, and low-income workers are segregated and redlined into communities near polluting industries.
-On the Navajo Reservation, coal plants, oil and gas drilling, and uranium mines are neighbors.
-Like other children on the reservation, I was born prematurely, at low birth weight and with a birth defect that wasn’t detected until later in life.
+The Navajo Nation has endured and continues to feel the impacts of industrial projects on the health of our people.
+I was born on the Navajo reservation, where many people were exposed to pollution from coal plants, oil drilling, and uranium mines.
+Like other children on the reservation, I was born with a birth defect and low birth weight, and I was born prematurely.
 As an infant, I was diagnosed with asthma and struggled to breathe when the air quality was poor.
-Indigenous people have higher rates of asthma, diabetes, high-blood pressure, heart disease, cancers, mental illness, adverse birth outcomes, and premature deaths than the general population.
-My family had to move away from the reservation so my father could find a job, since the coal plant and oil and gas didn’t provide enough jobs for the community.
+Indigenous people have higher rates of asthma, heart disease, cancers, mental illness, adverse birth outcomes, and premature deaths than the general population.